kamalkumar1/XamarinPhoneContact/README.md

 # XamarinPhoneContact
-used to get mobile contact
+used to get mobile contacts